Transitioning to a career in data analytics can mean stable employment in a high-paying industry once you have the right skills.

 Produce accurate and trustworthy results

-Strengthen your statistical approach: Explore foundational statistical concepts while learning how to calculate and interpret descriptive and inferential statistics to solve business problems in the DeepLearning.AI Data Analytics Professional Certificate.
+Strengthen your statistical approach: Get the opportunity to explore foundational statistical concepts while learning how to calculate and interpret descriptive and inferential statistics to solve business problems in the DeepLearning.AI Data Analytics Professional Certificate.

 Data management refers to the practices of collecting, organizing, and storing data efficiently, securely, and cost-effectively.
-While some organizations have roles dedicated to data management—data architects and engineers, database administrators, and information security analysts—data analysts often manage data in some capacity.
+While some organizations have roles dedicated to data management, such as data architects and engineers, database administrators, and information security analysts, data analysts often manage data in some capacity.

 Different companies use different data management systems.
 As you’re developing your skill set, it can help to gain a broad understanding of how databases work, both in physical and cloud environments.

-Learn data management: Build practical, hands-on skills using essential tools for data management in the IBM Data Management Professional Certificate.
+Learn data management: Get the opportunity to build practical, hands-on skills using essential tools for data management in the IBM Data Management Professional Certificate.

 Gleaning insights from data is only one part of the data analysis process.
 Another fundamental part is telling a story with those insights to help inform better business decisions.
 That’s where data visualization comes in.
 As a data analyst, you'll use charts, graphs, maps, and other visual representations of data to help present your findings in an easy-to-understand way.